 - Condition Specific Palpation: Cervical Spondylosis, Frozen Shoulder, Impingement syndrome.

-- Condition Specific Palpation: Tennis Elbow, Carpel Tunnel Syndrome, Dequervain’s disease.
+- Condition Specific Palpation: Tennis Elbow, Carpel Tunnel Syndrome, Dequervain’s tenosynovitis.

-- Trigger Point pain referral patterns and its pathophysiology for Upper quadrant muscles.
+- Trigger Point pain referral patterns and its pathophysiology muscles

-- Palpation of muscles of Thoracic, Lumbar Paravertebral regions and its Applied Anatomy
+- Palpation of muscles of Thoracic, Lumbar vertebral/paravertebral region and its Applied Anatomy

-- Palpation of muscles of Pelvic Girdle and its Applied Anatomy
+- Palpation of muscles of Abdominal wall & Pelvic Girdle and its Applied Anatomy

 - Palpation of muscles of Hip, Thigh and its Applied Anatomy